 While you can’t control costs such as tuition fees, you can better manage your debt by learning more about budgeting, borrowing and strategies for lowering debt.

 The answers to the questions below will tell you five things you might not know about medical school debt.

-Most students start with student loans from the federal and/or their provincial/territorial governments.
+Most students start with student loans from the federal government and/or their provincial or territorial governments.
 The maximum amount you can borrow depends on your circumstances.
-Medical students who require more financial assistance can also get a line of credit from a financial institution, which typically ranges from $250,000 to $275,000.
+Medical students who require more financial assistance can also get a line of credit from a financial institution, which typically ranges from $275,000 to $350,000.

 Whenever you apply for a loan, you give the financial institution permission to access your credit report, which is a personal credit history that tracks your financial activities and personal financial habits.

 The credit report includes details such as when you opened your bank accounts, whether you make your payments on time and whether you have missed payments.
 If your credit history is poor, you may have difficulty getting a loan or mortgage or renting an apartment or house.
 It may also result in you having to pay higher interest rates.

 4. How can I lower my debt during medical school?

 Here are some practices that will help you manage your expenses and minimize debt during medical school:

 - Start by developing an annual budget, estimating your costs and potential income.

 - Try to stick to your budget as closely as possible.